Riptide-team/riptide-team.github.io/docs/design/ros2control.md

 ## Efficient switch of controllers

-Controllers switch is performed between two control loops to avoid downtimes.
+Controllers can be switched runtime between two control loops to avoid downtimes.
+It's better than classical solution provided by ros which cannot perform such tasks.

 ## Chaining controllers

-The ability to chain atomic controllers to elaborate complex control laws.
+Controllers can be chained to elaborate more complex control laws based on atomic controlkers.

+??? tip "Available controllers"
+    Consult the list of [available controllers](../quickstart/controllers_list.md)

 ## Simulation and real code are the same